katebry/northcoders_news_be/README.md

 The database was created using PSQL and the subsequent interactions were handled with Knex.

-Full TDD was employed during the seeding of the database, making use of both Mocha and Chai.
+Full TDD was used during the seeding of the database, making use of both Mocha and Chai.

 For the endpoints, testing was carried out using SuperTest.